To Garlic or Not to Garlic: The Great Canine Debate

 Treating Garlic Toxicity in Dogs

 If the diagnosis proves that the symptoms are caused by garlic poisoning, the necessary treatment will be applied.
-This often involves induced vomiting and administering activated charcoal to get rid of toxins.
+No specific antidote is available for garlic poisoning, but treatment often involves induced vomiting and administering activated charcoal to get rid of toxins.

 After that, IV fluid drip and oxygen therapy will be done.
-For dogs with hemolytic anemia will likely need a blood transfusion and iron medication.
+For dogs with hemolytic anemia will likely need a blood transfusion and iron supplementation.

 Is garlic bad for dogs?